 The City encourages citizen comments on the annual Action Plan, and offers the community the opportunity to provide input at two public hearings on the Plan, one held during the Action Plan development process and one before City Council during the HUD-required 30-day public comment period.
-The 30-day public comment period on the City FY 2004 Action Plan will begin on Monday, March 17 and end on Thursday, April 17, 2003.
+The 30-day public comment period on the City FY 2004 Action Plan began on Monday, March 17 and ended on Thursday, April 17, 2003.
 A summary of the comments received and the City's response to those comments follows.

-The first public hearing was sponsored by the City's Office of Housing, Department of Human Services, Department of Mental Health, Mental Retardation and Substance Abuse, and the Alexandria Health Department on Thursday, September 19, 2002 at 7 p.m. at City Hall.
+The first public hearing was held by staff from the City's Office of Housing, Department of Human Services, Department of Mental Health, Mental Retardation and Substance Abuse, and the Alexandria Health Department on Thursday, September 19, 2002 at 7 p.m. at City Hall.
 The purpose of the first public hearing was to obtain the community's input on housing, homeless and community and economic development needs prior to the preparation of the Action Plan.
-City staff attending the public hearing represented the Office of Housing and the Departments of Human Services and Mental Health, Mental Retardation and Substance Abuse.
 While no comments were received from members of the community at this first public hearing, written comments were submitted by Al Smuzynski, on behalf of Wesley Housing Development Corporation.

-A second public hearing on the Action Plan for City FY 2004 will be held before City Council on Saturday, April 12, 2003 at 9:30 a.m.
+A second public hearing on the Action Plan for City FY 2004 was held before City Council during the 30-day comment period on the Draft Action Plan at the regular City Council public hearing on Saturday, April 12, 2003.
+Seven speakers offered testimony at the meeting and one person who did not testify submitted written comments during the 30-day comment period.